kodell80305/RBotFirmware/README.md

 Project goals (at least initially)

--Add support for this board while maintaining backword compatibility
+-Add support for this board while maintaining backword compatibility.
+The MKS boards mostly use an I2S expander to provide additional GPIO pins for things like stepper motor direction/enable/step pins

 -Add screen support using TFT_eSPI/lvgl